Day sails supporting young people from special needs schools and day centres in Plymouth, Devon and Cornwall.

 We are delighted that yet more young people are being given the opportunity to enjoy time on the water and experience the benefits of sailing.

-This is my second year with The Island Trust.
+This is my fourth year with The Island Trust.
 I help develop and deliver the day trips for children with disabilities, and raise the funds for them.
 I worked doing the same trips in the Bristol Channel Pilot Cutter, Cornubia, for six years.
 I started sailing when I was 14 and was a volunteer mate in the Ocean Youth Club sailing gaff and bermudan rigged boats in my early 20’s.
 I carried on sailing in my own and other people’s boats throughout my 30 years in the Navy.
 Since then I have worked with several organisations helping to raise awareness of the sea, the amazing things that live in it, and the amazing opportunities it offers.
 I hope to help The Island Trust get young people to understand how and why our ocean is so important to us all.

 Our Promise to You